feeder-irate/AleoHQ-aleo-education/datasets/notes.md

 Docker GraphQL IoT Event Sourcing Event-driven Architecture Stay hungry, stay foolish.
 Message Queue Algorithm Big Data Database Indexing Logging
 Database Container Orchestration Act as if what you do makes a difference.
 It does.
 Cloud OAuth Dream big and dare to fail.
 Scalability Backend Difficult roads often lead to beautiful destinations.
 Testing Latency Optimization CI/CD Multi-threading Performance Great things never come from comfort zones.
 Deployment Docker Machine Learning NLP CI/CD
+CI/CD To be the best, you must be able to handle the worst.
+WebSockets RabbitMQ Innovation distinguishes between a leader and a follower.
+Distributed Systems Do what you love and the money will follow.